grahappa/EOS-Rules-Rights-and-Reasonings/README.md

 ### Article XXX - Freedom of Privacy
 Block Producers shall execute no code that diminishes, invalidates or impairs the strength of encryption that may protect accounts, contracts, or any aspect of the system.

-### Article XXX - Freedom From Discrimination.
+### Article XXX - Freedom From Discrimination
-Block Producers shall execute no code that denies, abridges or impairs an account based based on race, color, religion, sex, or national origin.
+Block Producers shall execute no code that denies, abridges or impairs an account based based on race, color, religion, sex, or national origin or political affiliation.

 ### Article XXX - Freedom to Transact
 Block Producers shall execute no code that freezes, invalidates or deletes accounts or their associated resources, including but not limited to processing power, network bandwidth and memory.